 Confirming the development, the Poly Network team tweeted, “We are sorry to announce that #PolyNetwork was attacked on @BinanceChain @ethereum and @0xPolygon.
 We call on miners of affected blockchain and crypto exchanges to blacklist tokens coming from the above addresses.”

 Binance and many other crypto platforms responded to the call.
-Shortly after, Tether Inc., the company behind the USDT stablecoin, was able to freeze about $33 million worth of USDT tokens, preventing the attacker from making any further transfer with the stablecoins.
+Shortly after, Tether Inc., the company behind the USDT stablecoin, was able to freeze about $33 million worth of USDT tokens, preventing the attacker from making any further transfers with the stablecoins.
 A blockchain security company, SlowMist, also claimed it was able to track down the attacker’s ID, as well as his IP information and fingerprints.

 As the event unfolded, it was learned that the attacker wasn’t interested in the funds but was trying to point out the flaw in Poly Network security.
 The attacker embedded a message in a transaction, which reads: